Scottish Fold Cat Cost

 Important things to consider

 Scotish Fold RelaxingThe short, thick fur of the Scottish Fold cat is easy to care for and does not require special care, although brushing helps to remove dead hair.
-Scottish Fold cats find it difficult to clean their ears on their own, so owners need to remove wax or dirt from the outer ear to prevent ear infections.
+Scottish Fold cats find it difficult to clean their ears on their own, so every cat owner needs to remove wax or dirt from the outer ear to prevent ear infections.

 Scottish Fold cats can suffer from a degenerative painful joint disease for life.
 This occurs when the mutation of Scottish Fold cats adversely affects the cartilage, the most obvious change being the bent cartilage of the ear.
 As the disease progresses, the wrists stiffen, the bones stick together, and the movement becomes more difficult and painful.
 Cats go from a slightly squeamish walk to a refusal to move.